Support in oak wood (the structure of this wood is very compact)

 Through these successive layers, the former relatively opaque and the latter crystalline, the complete structure of the painting is thus achieved before the application of the glazes.

 A variable number of successive layers can sometimes be better defined with a slight chiaroscuro.
-The colors ground with oil and hard resins and diluted with essential oils allow, in addition to a slower processing for the shades, also a fine and minute touch.
+The colors ground with oil and resins allow, in addition to a slower processing for the shades, also a fine and minute touch.
 The lights are generally obtained by exploiting the effect of brightness given by the ground preparation applied to the wood panel, however the maximum lights are often applied as full-body brushstrokes.
 In other words, from a watercolor sketch we arrive at a more consistent draft only in the light tones, an executive process that will be subverted by the canons of Italian painting where a sketch with full-body colors will be finished by means of glazes.

 This basic covering layer, which ensures solidity to the masses, is now enriched by numerous overlaps of translucent layers, real glazes that create the effect of volume by modulating the underlying shapes.